 Skydio 2 and 2+ drones have been tested in a wide range of temperatures and have a recommended operating temperature range of -5°C to 40°C (23°F - 104°F).

 Like most small electronics with embedded computer processing, using your Skydio drone outside when the air temperature is hot requires some extra care and attention.
 Here are some tips to ensure you have the best possible experience using your Skydio drone during hot days.

 - IMPORTANT: If you see a warning in the Skydio app (or on the Beacon) indicating it’s too hot to fly, safely land the drone as soon as possible and let it cool down.

 - Don’t leave your Skydio drone or accessories sitting idle in direct sunlight for longer than is necessary.

-- Even if the ambient air temperature is below 40°C (104°F), pay attention to the environment that you’re operating Skydio 2 in, as many surfaces or nearby materials can radiate and intensify the heat, like roads, asphalt, metallic surfaces, roofs, etc. Try to avoid flying too close to anything that emits high heat.
+- Even if the ambient air temperature is below 40°C (104°F), pay attention to the environment that you’re operating your Skydio drone in, as many surfaces or nearby materials can radiate and intensify the heat, like roads, asphalt, metallic surfaces, roofs, etc. Try to avoid flying too close to anything that emits high heat.

 - If you’re in an air-conditioned space and moving outside to launch, wait for a few minutes before take-off to allow your Skydio drone to acclimate to the ambient temperature.
 Exposure to rapid temperature shifts can cause condensation to form in the lenses and electronic components of your Skydio drone.
 As always, you’ll want to make sure the lenses are completely clean and clear before flying.
 Repeated exposure to condensation can lead to erratic flight behavior and even component failure.